 Provide a brief implementation plan for the project, including major tasks and milestones with target dates for achievement.

-How will the project be sustained should funding be reduced and/or beyond the time when grants may not be available?
+How will the project be sustained should funding be reduced and/or continuebeyond the time when grants are available?

 Provide a plan should funding be reduced and/or withdrawn.